Lets Celebrate your Problems!

 Because I only had these problems at this magnitude because I had a business that was “working” at a level that allowed me to hire team members and consultants and invest in systems.
 I had clients who loved me and referred people enthusiastically, programmes that add genuine value and I know how to sell, and a growing reputation for doing business with integrity.

 So while given a choice I’d rather not have any problems at all (who wouldn’t?)
-I far prefer the quality of problems I have today to the ones I had just 5 years ago.
+I far prefer the quality of problems I have these days to the ones I had when I was starting out.

 What about you?